Administration

 Export:

-To export your current color settings as a JSON file, click on Export.
+To export your current color settings as a JSON file, click on the Export option in the right sidebar under the Options panel.

 How can I set the layout of a diagram type?